mkarr/mkarr.github.io/20200616_boroscope.md

 ### Getting Started

 The first step was to packet capture the traffic using an Android packet capture app.
-What immediately stood out was large amounts of traffic on port 50000.
+What immediately stood out was large amounts of traffic on port 7060.
 Upon further inspection of this traffic, I saw JFIF magic strings appearing regularly.

 ![Packet Capture 1](/boro_packet_1.png) ![Packet Capture 2](/boro_packet_2.png)

-These JFIF streams seemed to jump out and scream, "Hey, MJPEG stream here!".
+These JFIF strings seemed to jump out and scream, "Hey, MJPEG stream here!".
 That was easy.
 Thus, my next step was to attempt to play the stream using ffmpeg.
 However, when doing so, it was quickly apparant that something was not quite right.
 The stream was choppy and full of artifacts.

 ![Corrupt FFPlay](/boro_ffplay_corrupt.png)